 Year of Call: 2012

-Tony joined Central Chambers in April 2018 following an offer to undertake common law pupillage and is currently completing his second six, specialising in criminal law under the supervision of Benjamin Knight.
+Tony joined Central Chambers in April 2018 following an offer to undertake common law pupillage and, upon completion of his pupillage, he was offered tenancy with Central Chambers.
+Through pupillage, he specialised in criminal law.

-Before commencing pupillage, Tony obtained experience in many diverse and complex areas of law.
+Before starting his career at the Bar, Tony obtained experience in many diverse and complex areas of law.
 He has worked as a freelance County Court advocate, representing clients before District Judges across the North West daily in a wide range of civil applications.
 He later joined a local Citizens Advice Bureau as a debt caseworker, drawing from his previous court experience to advise and represent clients in one of the most deprived communities in Greater Manchester.
 Tony has also worked as a paralegal in the General Medical Council’s in-house legal team, assisting with fitness to practise investigations and Medical Practitioners Tribunal proceedings.

 Tony therefore brings a wealth of experience with him to the Bar in fields including crime, contract, commercial, housing (including rent & mortgage possession), insolvency, personal injury, regulatory & professional discipline, welfare benefits, enforcement proceedings, and costs.

-During his first six months of pupillage Tony obtained a great deal of experience assisting in the preparation and conduct of hearings in the criminal courts.
-Tony shadowed barristers prosecuting and defending at trials before Magistrates’ Courts and worked on cases at the Crown Court involving allegations of serious violence, drugs and sexual offences.
+Tony has obtained a great deal of experience assisting in the preparation and conduct of hearings in the criminal courts.
+During his pupillage Tony shadowed barristers prosecuting and defending at trials before Magistrates’ Courts and worked on cases at the Crown Court involving allegations of serious violence, drugs and sexual offences.

-Since starting on his feet in October 2018 Tony has expanded on his diverse advocacy and advisory experience in practice.
-He has appeared in Magistrates’ Courts, Youth Courts, the County Court and the Crown Court dealing with a range of allegations including road traffic offences, anti-social behaviour, offences against public order and domestic violence.
-Tony is keen to continue building upon his rapidly-developing skills and experience during the remainder of his Second Six.
-To instruct Tony, please contact his clerks.
+Since beginning his career as a professional advocate, Tony has expanded on his diverse advocacy and advisory experience in practice.
+He has appeared in Magistrates’ Courts, Youth Courts, the County Court and the Crown Court dealing with a range of allegations including road traffic offences, anti-social behaviour, offences against public order, and domestic violence.

 R v EH (2018) – Defending